-As a representative, Leader Sykes has pushed an aggressive job creation plan, fighting to keep local jobs for local workers and expand opportunities for middle and working class families in Akron.
-Leader Sykes understands the importance of a quality education and job training for people to get ahead.
+As a representative, Leader Sykes has pushed an aggressive job creation plan, fighting to keep local jobs for local workers and expand opportunities for middle and working-class families in Akron.
+Leader Sykes understands the importance of quality education and job training for people to get ahead.
 She has supported young leadership and mentorship programs to inspire young people to reach their goals.

-As a student, Sykes began her studies on women’s access to healthcare and investigated major issues at crisis pregnancy centers here in Ohio.
 In law school, she volunteered with the Intimate Partner Violence Assistance Clinic to educate women and girls about domestic violence and how to form positive relationships.
-From these experiences, Leader Sykes continues to place issues affecting girls and woman at the forefront of her policy agenda.
+From these experiences, Leader Sykes continues to place issues affecting girls and women at the forefront of her policy agenda.